Why Democrats’ immigration hopes rest on a decision by the Senate parliamentarian

 What’s a Democratic majority if we can’t pass our priority bills?
 This is unacceptable.

-While Senate Democrats promised to continue pushing for a $15 federal minimum wage, they ultimately dropped that provision from the Covid-19 relief package, complying with MacDonough’s ruling.
+While Senate Democrats promised to continue pushing for a $15 federal minimum wage, they ultimately complied with MacDonough’s ruling and dropped that provision from the legislation.

 If MacDonough decides the immigration reform legislation isn’t relevant to the upcoming reconciliation package and Democrats don’t force the issue, it could be a death knell for immigration reform’s chances in a 50-50 Senate.